Stormy Weather in the Olympic Peninsula

-We woke up early Saturday morning, excited and ready to hit the road.
-We had the van packed the night before, carefully making sure all was accounted for and carefully together.
+We woke up early Saturday morning, excited and ready to hit the road for the Olympic Peninsula.
+We had our ROAMERICA campervan packed the night before, carefully making sure all was accounted for and carefully together.
 We had tons of food, games, cards, music and of course a little whiskey for those cold coastal nights.

 Our destination was La Push beach in Forks, WA, and although it’s definitely a popular spot, I had never been.
 I couldn’t wait to walk the beautiful beach and stick my toes in the sand.

-Finally making it to La Push, we pulled the van into a site right on the beach.
+Finally making it to La Push on the Olympic Peninsula, we pulled the van into a site right on the beach.
 Massive rocks stood within our view, birds soared all over the head and the waves sounded as if they were right on top of us.
 It was perfect.

 Silas started a fire as I set up the van.
 The top lifted quickly and the bed in the back easily came together, and soon it was time to relax.
 As we sat outside under the bright blue sky, littered with golden clouds holding onto the sunset, we shared some whiskey by the fire and planned the weekend.